openpotato/openplzapi.website/en/docs/sources.md

 ### Municipality directory

 The [Federal Statistical Office (Destatis)](https://www.destatis.de) provides the *Gemeindeleitdatei GV100* for download.
 This file contains information on all regional units of Germany (federal states, administrative districts, counties, associations of municipalities and municipalities).
-The GV100 file is a text file with a fixed record structure of 220 digits that is updated monthly.
+The GV100 file is a text file with a fixed record structure of 220 digits that is updated regularly.

 Source: